Painting Your Floor with Chalk Paint. This is How it Works!

 Why should you paint your floor?
 Because you can give your old floor a new shine with comparatively little effort .
 Not every old floor has to be torn out and replaced immediately, because with a coat of paint it can be prepared for the next few years and look great again .
 This is a good way to bridge the gap until you have to replace the entire floor .
 Take a look at how our customers have already beautified their floors with our floor paint and let yourself be inspired!

-Which floors can I paint at all?
+Which floors can I paint?

 Depending on the material, many floors can be painted very well.
 Of course, there are a few things to bear in mind.

-Professional tip: The same applies here - if you are unsure, simply create a test area.
+Pro tip: The same applies here - if you are unsure, simply create a test area.

 Which paint is suitable as floor paint?